Filter Results

 -

-Phase 1/1b Study of the Safety, Pharmacokinetics, Pharmacodynamics and Preliminary Clinical Activity of RP-6306 Alone or in Combination with RP-3500 or Debio 0123 in Patients with Advanced Solid Tumors (MYTHIC Study) (MYTHIC)
+Phase 1/1b Study Of The Safety, Pharmacokinetics, Pharmacodynamics And Preliminary Clinical Activity Of Lunresertib Alone Or In Combination With RP-3500 Or Debio 0123 In Patients With Advanced Solid Tumors

-The purpose of this study is to assess the safety and tolerability of RP-6306 alone and in combination with RP-3500 in patients with eligible advanced solid tumors, determine the maximum tolerated dose and assess preliminary anti-tumor activity.
+The primary purpose of this study is to assess the safety and tolerability of lunresertib alone and in combination with RP-3500 or in combination with Debio 0123 in patients with eligible advanced solid tumors, determine the maximum tolerated dose (MTD) and assess preliminary anti-tumor activity.

 Contact Us for the Latest Status